-The Library offers training in European legal research, including how to search for EU cases and legislation, European Court of Human Rights legal information, and the domestic law of EU member states.
-Sessions usually run in the first half of the year, but are also available all year round by appointment-please contact the Library.
+The Library offers training in European legal research.
+Sessions usually run in the first half of the year, but are also available all year round by appointment.
+For further information, please contact the library

 The Honourable Society of the Middle Temple The Library, Ashley Building Middle Temple Lane London EC4Y 9BT 020 7427 4830